This summer, I asked Amanda Sims if she wanted something at the grocery store: "San Pellegrino," she specified: "Not Perrier."

 I found her predilection to be quirky until I realized that loyalty to sparkling water beverages runs far deeper than just a fizzy way for staying hydrated.

-Samantha Weiss-Hills frequently brings in her own personal can of La Croix (unflavored or lime) from home—even though our office is equipped with a soda maker—while our intern Taylor Rondestvedt prefers Mendota Springs Sparkling Water, another Midwestern brand.
+Samantha Weiss-Hills frequently brought in her own personal can of La Croix (unflavored or lime) from home—even though our old office is equipped with a soda maker—while former Food52 intern Taylor Rondestvedt prefers Mendota Springs Sparkling Water, another Midwestern brand.